Owner Micro Fishing Rig 120cm

 - four hi-vis marker beads (very sensitive indicators that go on the line beneath the float to show if a fish has taken your hook and is swimming to the side without taking the float under)

 - tippet connector (clever piece of gear that allows you to connect the very fine snell from the hook to your main line without having to tie a knot in the thin snell)

-- two snelled tanago hooks (one on the pre-rigged line and one spare)
+- three snelled tanago hooks (one on the pre-rigged line and two spares)